Back to top

 Within the curriculum students experience awe and wonder from studying Mount Everest in Geography, learning how to play the ukele in Music and reflecting on what it would be like to be the only person on a planet in Science.

-Enrichment lessons focus on development of social action projects in the community.
+SHINE curriculum lessons focus on development of social action projects in the community.
 Students reflect on who they are and what it means to be a Bury Church student working together to contribute in a positive way to improving the lives of others.
 We aim for students to build a positive reputation for our school by empathising with others and working together to improve the lives of people in our local community.

 We regularly celebrate our students through our Shine awards and half-termly celebratory events.
 We want our staff and students to know that we appreciate them and are thankful for what is good in life and these events enable us to achieve this.